Buryatia: Politics

 The head of the Republic is the Head (formerly President), who the voters of the republic elect for a four-year term.
 From 2004 to 2012 the head of Buryatia (along with all other heads of regions in Russia) was nominated directly by the Russian President.

-Between 1991 and 2007, the President was Leonid Vasilyevich Potapov, who was elected on July 1, 1994, re-elected in 1998 (with 63.25% of votes), and then re-elected again on June 23, 2002 (with over 67% of votes).
+Between 1991 and 2007, the President was Leonid Vasilyevich Potapov, who was elected on 1 July 1994, re-elected in 1998 (with 63.25% of votes), and then re-elected again on 23 June 2002 (with over 67% of votes).
 Prior to the elections, Potapov was the Chairman of the Supreme Soviet of the Republic—the highest post at that time.

 The current Head of the Republic is Alexey Tsydenov, who was elected by popular vote on 10 September 2017.
 Prior to this he was acting Head, having been appointed by Russian President Vladimir Putin in February 2017.

 The Republic's parliament is the People's Khural, popularly elected every five years.
 The People's Khural has 66 deputies and is currently dominated by the country's ruling party, United Russia, with 45 seats.
 Vladimir Anatolyevich Pavlov has been Chairman of the People's Khural since September 2019.

-The Republic's Constitution was adopted on February 22, 1994.
+The Republic's Constitution was adopted on 22 February 1994.

+In the 2024 Russian presidential election, which critics called rigged and fraudulent, President Vladimir Putin won 87.96% of the vote in Buryatia.

 Administrative divisions

+As of 2013, Buryatia is divided into 21 districts, 6 cities or towns, 16 urban-type settlements and 238 selsoviets and somons.